A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: Proof of the convergence result for the split-step method (SSM)

 There are 8 terms to be estimated, but in essence only 3 arguments are needed.
 We present them only for the most complex terms since for the remaining ones it is just a simplification of the arguments presented.
-We start with the last term of the 2nd line: apply Jensen's inequality twice after scaling the outer summation and then tower property to take advantage of the independence between $\hx_{k}^{j,N}$ and $\Delta W_k^i$, namely, (recall $h=T/M$)
+We present them in the form of supremum over $n\in \llbracket 0,M-1 \rrbracket$.
+We start with the last term of the 2nd line: apply Jensen's inequality twice after scaling the outer summation and then tower property to take advantage of the conditional independence between $\hx_{k}^{j,N}$ and $\Delta W_k^i$, namely, (recall $h=T/M$)